graph-part/graph-part/README.md

 Alignment mode  | Description
 ----------------|----------------------
-`needle`        | Use EMBOSS needleall to compute exact pairwise Needleman-Wunsch identities for all sequences.
+`needle`        | Use EMBOSS needleall to compute exact pairwise global Needleman-Wunsch identities for all sequences.
-`mmseqs2`       | Use MMseqs2 to compute fast approximate identities.
+`mmseqs2`       | Use MMseqs2 to compute fast identities from local alignments.
 Use with caution for nucleotides, as there it cannot be guaranteed that MMseqs2 computes all pairwise alignments.
 `precomputed`   | Use a list of precomputed identities or other similarity/distance metrics.

 ### Arguments